Basil 101: Growing Tips + 28 Recipes

 Instructions

-• In a food processor, combine the pine nuts, lemon juice, garlic, salt, pepper, and pulse until well chopped.
+• In a food processor, combine the pine nuts, lemon juice, garlic, salt, and several grinds of pepper.
+Pulse until well chopped.

 • Add the basil and pulse until combined.